If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST PS5 HEADSET

-Sony created the Pulse 3D headset Built specifically around the PS5’s unique features, specifically for the PS5, it should be no surprise that the Pulse 3D is the best gaming headset for the console.
+Sony created the Pulse 3D headset specifically around the PS5’s unique features, so it should be no surprise that the Pulse 3D is the best gaming headset for the console.
 With drivers that accentuate the PS5’s 3D audio, you will get an immersive audio experience while you’re gaming while still giving you all the extra conveniences, such as an integrated mic that keeps the design of these cans sleek and clean.

 Related: Best Gaming Monitor